Games Genie

 Tense spaceship roguelike with perfect-information tactics—runs on a calculator

 FTL: Faster Than Light is a starship management roguelike where every jump is a risk and every system matters.
-It deserves this spot because it runs on almost anything, uses minimal storage, and delivers gripping decision-making that rewards careful planning.
-Real-time with pause lets low-end players think through fires, breaches, and boarding tactics without performance pressure.
-The Advanced Edition adds even more variety at no extra cost, and its 200MB install means no storage headaches.
-If you want tense strategy that respects old hardware, this is a model example.
+It runs on almost anything—200MB install, minimal CPU overhead, works on decade-old laptops without complaint.
+Real-time with pause lets you think through fires, breaches, and boarding tactics at your own speed.
+The Advanced Edition adds layouts and enemies at no extra cost.
+It's genuinely difficult, though; some ship types won't click until you've lost a few runs and started reading what the sectors actually demand of you.
+Worth it for players who want tense strategy that respects old hardware.

 Our Rating